zdravkov/kendo-docs/getting-started/widgets.md

 > **Note:** A Kendo UI widget will be initialized for every element that matches the specified jQuery selector.

 > All Kendo UI widgets, which are defined with a **server wrapper**, are **initialized automatically**.
-If a widget is initialized again, this can cause unexpected side effects.
+If a widget is [initialized again](/getting-started/widgets#duplicate-kendo-ui-widget-initialization), this will cause unexpected side effects.

 ## Configuring Kendo UI widgets